 The Annual Congress

 The EACTA Annual Congress is recognised as a leading international forum for the exchange of knowledge in the fields of cardiovascular and thoracic anaesthesia.
 The inaugural meeting took place in Cambridge in 1986.
 Subsequently, the meeting has been organised in a large number of cities around Europe.
 Most recently, the meetings have been held in Vienna (2011), Amsterdam (2012), Barcelona (2013), Florence (2014), Gothenburg (2015), Basel (2016), Berlin (2017), Manchester (2018), Ghent (2019).
-The next EACTA Annual Congress 2020 will take place in Grenoble, France on December 2-4, 2020.
+The next EACTA Annual Congress 2020 would have taken place in Grenoble, France but, due to COVID-19 outbreak, will be held online on November 4-6, 2020.

 Each event attracts the region’s key leaders in these fields.
 The Annual Meeting offers a unique platform to connect with all the aspects of our sub-speciality of cardiothoracic and vascular anaesthesia and intensive care through educational symposia, round tables, lectures, networking and social activities.
 By doing so, the Annual Meeting is valuable to both professional colleagues and to our industry partners.
 We aim to provide the environment in which innovation and collaboration can take place, through the sharing of the latest knowledge, information, creative thinking and differing global perspectives.

 Every year, the EACTA Executive Committee calls for venue proposals from the National Societies by sending out the document “request for proposal”.
 The EACTA Executive Office receives the bids and evaluates them on the basis of objective criteria and makes a list of the top ranked venues recommended to the Board of Directors (BoD).